hashicorp/terraform-provider-google/website/docs/r/monitoring_uptime_check_config.html.markdown

   (Optional)
   The list of regions from which the check will be run.
 Some regions contain one location, and others contain more than one.
 If this field is specified, enough regions to include a minimum of 3 locations must be provided, or an error message is returned.
 Not specifying this field will result in uptime checks running from all regions.

-* `is_internal` -
-  (Optional)
-  If this is true, then checks are made only from the 'internal_checkers'.
-If it is false, then checks are made only from the 'selected_regions'.
-It is an error to provide 'selected_regions' when is_internal is true, or to provide 'internal_checkers' when is_internal is false.

-* `internal_checkers` -
-  (Optional)
-  The internal checkers that this check will egress from.
-If is_internal is true and this list is empty, the check will egress from all the InternalCheckers configured for the project that owns this CheckConfig.
-Structure is documented below.

 * `http_check` -
   (Optional)
   Contains information needed to make an HTTP or HTTPS check.
 Structure is documented below.